victorchanglee/SpinVibe/docs/paper.md

 with solid-state and solution-phase architectures [@Bayliss2022] [@Wojnar2024].
-In contrast to solid-state defects or superconducting qubits, molecular qubits can be engineered at the atomic level, allowing researchers [@Laorenza2022] to systematically tailor their electronic, magnetic, and vibrational properties.
+In contrast to solid-state defects or superconducting qubits, molecular qubits can be engineered at the atomic level, allowing researchers to systematically tailor their electronic, magnetic, and vibrational properties [@Laorenza2022].
 However, the practical implementation of molecular qubits is limited by decoherence and relaxation processes, which shorten the time window over which quantum information can be stored and manipulated.